nVotesOrg/libmix/README.md

 * Converted CryptoTest to proper ScalaTest format (sbt test)
 * Rearranged packages
 * Separated demo code into its own package (some trustee code in Demo.scala)
+* Renamed Util.getE

 ### Work to do

-* Rename Util.getE or remove it entirely (see comments at definition)
 * Remove Akka clustering and akka dependencies
+* Remove demo code and shapeless dependency into other project
 * Re add unicrypt parallelism optimizations (this is the big part)
 * Re add benchmarking scripts
 * Add demo following reactive protocol using local bb